ibm-cloud-docs/FileStorage/replication.md

   --columns TEXT  Columns to display.
 Options: ID, Long Name, Short Name -h, --help      Show this message and exit.
  ```
+ {: codeblock}

+ As part of the data center modernization strategy for {{site.data.keyword.cloud}}, several data centers and PODs are scheduled to consolidate in 2023.
+For more information, see [Data center consolidations](/docs/get-support?topic=get-support-dc-closure){: external}.
+{: note}

 ## Creating the initial replica in the UI
 {: #createrepUI}